 This command is used to change the permission of files and directories in Linux.

-#command used to chnage the permssion of entire files and folders in a directory in linux
+command used to change the permssion of entire files and folders in a directory in Linux

 chmod -R 655 directoryname